 To arrange a counselling assessment appointment at Wolfson, please complete the 'Student Pre-Counselling Form' on our secure website.
 On the second page, PLEASE ensure you indicate that you are a member of Wolfson by choosing the specified drop-down option.

 The form is intended to be thought-provoking, but you do not need to give long answers; you can also put "I would prefer to talk about this in person" if it is difficult to write about.
-The form can be submitted securely to UCS online; you will need your Raven password to use this facility.
+It can be submitted securely to the Counselling Service online; you will need your Raven password to use this facility.
 To access this route, please click on the link below:

 Please be aware that the online form requires completion within a 3hr time frame for security, after which it automatically shuts down (you may want to save your data in case the session is close to expiring).
 We also recommend, that you do not send the form from a mobile phone.Complete Student Pre-Counselling Form online (secure website)

-The information you give will remain confidential within the UCS.
+The information you give will remain confidential within the Counselling Service.

 Receiving an offer for a Remote Appointment

-After receiving your form, UCS will send you an email acknowledgement.
+After receiving your form, the University Counselling Service (UCS) will send you an email acknowledgement.

-As soon as an appointment becomes available, it will be offered to you by email and you will be asked to confirm as soon as you are able.
+As soon as an appointment becomes available, it will also be offered to you by email and you will be asked to confirm as soon as you are able.